 All table service restaurants require priority seating reservations.
 The easiest way is to make your reservation at the restaurant starting at 10 AM — this is when they start accepting in-park reservations.
 If you are staying at a Disney Hotel, then you can do this online with your hotel reservation.
 Otherwise, another option is doing it online but it’s only offered in Japanese.

 If you don’t make the reservation right at 10 AM there is the risk of the restaurant becoming completely booked.
+Not all is lost however, you can queue up in the stand-by line (as of July 1, 2017).
 Read our full dining guide for more information.

 Not Staying on Property